Pablo Picasso coloring pages for kids who love abstract shapes, colors, and bold art

 Pablo Picasso was one of the most famous artists in the world and a big part of modern art history.
 He was born in Spain in 1881 and started painting when he was just a little boy.
 As he grew older, he created many different styles of art, like Cubism, where faces and objects look like fun puzzles made from shapes.
 Picasso painted, sculpted, and even made ceramics.
 He loved experimenting and never stopped creating new things.
 He passed away in 1973, but his playful and powerful artworks can still be seen in museums and books all over the world.

-Pablo Picasso in different languages
+How to say Pablo Picasso in different languages?

 • English: Pablo Picasso